 top of page

-Restoring Gun Rights
+Oregon Gun Rights Restoration

 Our attorneys will assist with preparing your Petition that is filed in the County you live in.
 We will put the most pertinent information forward to the Court to emphasize how much life has changed for you.
 We will assist you in obtaining letters of support from friends, family, co-workers, or loved ones.
-All of the people that know you best will be the best suited for informing the Court why you should have your rights restored.
+All of the people who know you best will be the best suited for informing the Court why you should have your rights restored.
 We will prepare you and all your witnesses to testify before the Court in a clear and convincing manner.
 Because we have done this so many times, we know what works.

 If you want some pointers on how to draft letters of support for one of our clients please; Click Here